Table of Contents

 Traditional Ecological Knowledge (TEK) in Farming

-TEK refers to the cumulative body of knowledge, practices, and beliefs developed by Indigenous and local peoples.
-For example, the Qashqai nomadic herders of Iran use seasonal migration patterns that prevent overgrazing and maintain pasture health.
-Their cultural calendar dictates when to move herds, aligned with rainfall and plant regrowth cycles.
-Such practices are increasingly studied by agronomists seeking climate-resilient alternatives to monoculture.
+Traditional Ecological Knowledge (TEK) encompasses the cumulative body of knowledge, practices, and beliefs developed by Indigenous and local peoples through long-term interactions with their environment.
+For instance, the Qashqai nomadic herders of Iran practice seasonal migration patterns that prevent overgrazing and promote pasture regeneration.
+Their movements are timed according to rainfall patterns and plant regrowth cycles, following a cultural calendar that balances livestock needs with ecosystem health.

 Case Study: The Zuni Tribe and Water Harvesting